List of Playboy Playmates of 1954

 The following is a list of Playboy Playmates of 1954.
-Playboy magazine names its Playmate of the Month each month throughout the year.
+Playboy magazine named its Playmate of the Month each month throughout the year.
 Prior to September 1959, Playmates were not asked to complete data sheets.

 January

 Margie Harrison was an American actress and model.
 She was Playmate of the Month for both January 1954 and June 1954.
 While Marilyn Monroe preceded her as a Playboy "Sweetheart of the Month", Monroe did not appear in the center pages, but was pictured on pages 16 to 18.
 Harrison is therefore the first model designated "Playmate of the Month".
 Like Monroe, her photo was purchased from the John Baumgarth Company, which specialized in pin-up calendars.
 According to The Playmate Book, Harrison also appeared in the men's magazines Follies and Gala.

 February

 Marilyn Ardith Jordan (née Waltz; November 5, 1931 – December 23, 2006) was an American actress and model.
 Using the pseudonym Margaret Scott, she was Playboy magazine's Playmate of the Month for the February 1954 issue.

 Known as Marilyn Waltz, (later Marilyn Jordan), she also appeared as Playmate of the Month in the April 1954 and April 1955 issues.
 She was the first of two women to become a three-time Playmate (the other being Janet Pilgrim).
 In her first Playboy appearance, Waltz was billed as Margaret Scott.
 For years thereafter, many assumed that Marilyn and Margaret were two different women.
 It was not until the mid-1990s that they were determined to be one and the same.

 Waltz was born in Waukesha, Wisconsin in 1931.
 In 1954, she starred in the film Love Me Madly alongside Al Molinaro.
 Four years later, in 1958, she married Breck Jordan.
 After retiring from acting and modeling, she worked in real estate in Southern California.
 In 1993, she moved to Oregon.
 She retired from real estate in 1996.